By Denise Kotula

 Los Angeles Times, Seattle Times

 Mel Brooks is brutally honest.
 The emphasis is on the word “brutally.”
-Her self-actualized job title is “The Fixer.”
-She is the kind of person you find if you are lucky when you must face the most difficult challenges of your life and desperately need to change.
-I say “find” because, if you don’t realize you need her, you’ll never find her.
+Her self-actualized job title, slash, nickname is “The Fixer” She is the kind of person you find if you are lucky when you must face the most difficult challenges of your life and desperately need to change.
+I say “find” because if you don’t realize you need her, you’ll never find her.

 Even then, she must choose to work with you.
 She doesn’t accept everyone.
 She looks inside you, right to your core, and determines if you have the will to change.
 She needs something to work with.
 And change on a grand scale is never easy.
 Her goal for you is transformation.

 To work with Mel, you must be willing to face the truths about yourself.
-You can hide nothing from Mel and she won’t let you hide it from yourself.
+You can hide nothing from Mel, and she won’t let you hide it from yourself.
+She will read you like an open book.
 She starts by helping her clients make small but still substantive changes.
 But eventually, you get to the Big Uglies – those things inside your personality that not only hold you back but bring you down.

 Mel chooses clients who dream big but can’t find a way to make the dreams happen by themselves, or who have hit rock bottom and don’t know how to climb back up, or who deeply desire to make a big change in their lives but don’t have a clue how to start, or even know what the change may look like.
 They just ache.